 Current Situation: The IPM programs coordinated by Rutgers Cooperative Extension encompassed production agriculture in the areas of blueberries, nurseries, greenhouses, tree fruit, and vegetables.
 Research conducted by faculty and staff connected to these various programs is helping to increase the adoption of IPM and at the same time reduce our reliance on pesticides as the sole pest management tool being used.
-During FY13 work was done to develop management strategies for use against the brown marmorated stink bug in vegetables and tree fruit and the spotted wing drosophila in small fruit and blueberries.
-In addition, the vegetable IPM program was able to impact more acreage through the use of their website that tracks weekly European corn borer and corn earworm population changes in the state.
-This program has been so successful that it has been linked to a similar network maintained for the Mid-Atlantic States by Pennsylvania State University.
-Overall, IPM adoption in the state was seen on 7,400 acres of blueberries, 508 acres of nursery stock, 10 greenhouse acres, 8,604 acres of peaches, 2,527 acres of apples, 113 acres of peaches and 27,500 acres in vegetables (carrots, cole crops, high-tunnel tomato production, pumpkins, peppers, snap beans, staked tomatoes, sweet corn, and sweet potatoes) for a total of 66,662 acres.
-The vegetable and fruit IPM programs faculty and staff also conducted research evaluating the impacts of the brown marmorated stink bug (BMSB) in their programs and participated the mid-Atlantic BMSB working group (Hamilton is a co-organizer/chair).
+During 2014/2015 work was done to develop management strategies for use against the brown marmorated stink bug in vegetables, tree fruit and grapes and the spotted wing drosophila in small fruits and blueberries.
+In addition, the vegetable IPM program was able to impact more acreage through the use of their website that tracks weekly European corn borer, corn earworm population and brown marmorated stink bug changes in the state.
+Overall, IPM adoption in the state was seen on ~7,000 acres of blueberries, 500 acres of nursery stock, ten greenhouse acres, ~ 8,500 acres of peaches, ~ 2,500 acres of apples, and $\sim 27,500$ acres in vegetables (carrots, cole crops, high-tunnel tomato production, pumpkins, peppers, snap beans, staked tomatoes, sweet corn, and sweet potatoes) for a total of more than 60,000 acres.
+The fruit IPM program's faculty and staff also conducted research evaluating the impacts of the brown marmorated stink bug (BMSB) in peaches and apples, and participated the Brown Marmorated Stink Bug (BMSB) working group (Hamilton is a co-organizer/chair).
 This group is supported by funds provided by the Northeast IPM Center.

-EIPM Grant 2013/2014: This grant continues the coordination of IPM programming in New Jersey and the implementation of previously EIPM funded projects in the IPM Implementation in Specialty Crops emphasis area.
+EIPM Grant 2015/2016: This grant continues the coordination of IPM programming in New Jersey and the implementation of previously EIPM funded projects in the IPM Implementation in Specialty Crops emphasis area.
 The project's overall goals are to increase IPM awareness and adoption in NJ by continuing to conduct annual advisory meetings with stakeholders, represent NJ on state and regional committees, respond to IPM-related inquires, and coordinate and report on state/institutional activities.
-The goals of the IPM Implementation in Specialty Crops emphasis area project are to 1) integrate validated pest management research results into a delivery program, train growers and seasonal field scouts in pest monitoring methods, reduce insecticide use, optimize the use of reduced risk practices, and reduce excessive use of fertilizers in blueberries and peaches.
+The goals of the IPM Implementation in Specialty Crops emphasis area project are to 1) integrate validated pest management research results into a delivery program, train growers and seasonal field scouts in pest monitoring methods, reduce insecticide use, optimize the use of reduced risk practices, and reduce excessive use of fertilizers in grapes and 2) expand a pilot IPM program begun in 2012 for grapes, to further develop the various tactics utilized by the program, train growers and seasonal field scouts in pest monitoring methods, and expand the statewide acreage impacted.